|

 /// <param name="builder">The resource builder.</param>

 /// <param name="source">The source path of the mount.
-This is the path to the file or directory on the host.</param>
+This is the path to the file or directory on the host, relative to the app host project directory.</param>

 /// <param name="target">The target path where the file or directory is mounted in the container.</param>